Carlos Filizzola: Senator (2012-2023)

 In 2013, Filizzola was elected for a third term in the Senate, this time as a member of the Guasú Front and no longer an ally of the liberals.
 That election also brought Horacio Cartes to power.

-In March of 2017, the Guasú Front, including Filizzola, allied with President Horacio Cartes and his faction of the Colorado Party to pass a constitutional amendment that would allow the president to run for a second term.
+In March 2017, the Guasú Front, including Filizzola, allied with President Horacio Cartes and his faction of the Colorado Party to pass a constitutional amendment that would allow the president to run for a second term.
 The Guasú Front did this so Lugo could run in the 2018 election, even if it could backfire by giving Cartes five more years in office.
 The amendment was extremely controversial, since reelection was intentionally banned by the constitution, written in 1992, out of fear of another dictatorship like that of Stroessner, who was president for eight terms.
 Hundreds of protestors, furious at the cartistas and the Guasú Front, demanded the amendment be stopped, eventually burning down part of the Congress.
 After weeks of violence throughout April, which included the death of an unarmed civilian at the hands of police, the crisis ended when Cartes gave up and announced he would no longer seek reelection.
 FIlizzola, however, maintains his position to this day, claiming the process was legal and democratic, blaming the violence on those opposed to the amendment.

 In 2018 Filizzola won a fourth term.
 He then ran for a fifth term in the 2023 general election, but lost, ending his decades-long career in the Senate.